-- Families who reside in HHA owned properties in need of emergency relocation An applicant qualifies for this preference if the applicant has been or will be involuntarily displaced due to inhabitability of the unit, or in connection with public improvements or development program affecting the HHA owned unit in which they currently reside. - f.
-Factors other than Preferences that affect selection of Applicants - Accessible units: For Uniform Federal Accessibility Standards (UFAS) accessible units, resident and applicant families that include a member with a disability who has a verified reasonable accommodation to need the features of such units will be given preference for admission over a household that does not include a member with such a disability.
+An applicant qualifies for this preference if the applicant has been or will be involuntarily displaced due to inhabitability of the unit, or in connection with public improvements or development program affecting the HHA owned unit in which they currently reside.

+Accessible units: For Uniform Federal Accessibility Standards (UFAS) accessible units, resident and applicant families that include a member with a disability who has a verified reasonable accommodation to need the features of such units will be given preference for admission over a household that does not include a member with such a disability.
 Further, persons needing more features of a specific unit will be given preference over persons needing fewer features of the units available.

-- 2. Income targeting: In accordance with the requirements of the Quality Housing and Work Responsibility Act of 1998, at least 40 percent of admissions in every year will be families of Extremely Low Income (as defined in Chapter XV, Definition of Terms). - 3.
-Deconcentration: If at any time, one of HHA's properties has an average tenant income greater than 15 percent higher than the Authority-wide average income, extremely low and very low income applicants will be targeted for admission until it is within 15 percent of the Authority-wide average income.
-This requirement neither requires nor permits the transfer of families to achieve deconcentration goals.
+- 1. Income targeting: In accordance with the requirements of the Quality Housing and Work Responsibility Act of 1998, at least 40 percent of admissions in every year will be families of Extremely Low Income (as defined in Chapter XV, Definition of Terms). - 2.
+Deconcentration: If at any time, one of HHA's properties has an average tenant income greater than 15 percent higher than the Authority-wide average income, extremely low and very low-income applicants will be targeted for admission until it is within 15 percent of the Authority-wide average income.
+This requirement neither requires nor permits the transfer of families to achieve de-concentration goals.